 Fireworks are often used to celebrate special events and holidays.
 However, that does not mean they are safe to use.
 Every year fireworks cause thousands of burns and eye injuries.
 The Loudoun County Fire Marshal’s Office (FMO) wants you to begin planning for a safe holiday by choosing to attend a public display conducted by trained professionals.

-- A message from the Chief Fire Marshal on Cold Spark Pyrotechnic Devices (PDF)
+- A message from the Chief Fire Marshal on Cold Spark Pyrotechnic Devices (PDF).
+The LCFR-FMO seeks to ensure continued fire and life safety for our communities by ensuring incidents like this are prevented.

 Public Fireworks Displays